NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_vert_wave_coupling/doc/stc_vert_wave_coupling.rst

    extreme heat flux days (Shaw et al., 2014; England et al., 2016)
 4. Correlation coherence of planetary waves between 10 and 500 hPa (Randel 1987; Shaw et al., 2014)

 All figures are made for both hemispheres.
 The plots from (2) and (3) focus primarily on the JFM and SON periods for the NH and SH, respectively, as these are generally the seasons with the greatest variability/extremes in heat fluxes.
 The plots from (1) and (4) show full-season perspectives.
 The figures from (1) and (2) together evaluate statistical characteristics of the planetary waves as a function of day of year and season.

-The figures from (3) show composite maps during extreme heat flux events relative to the climatological stationary wave patterns, which help to assess the vertically-deep wave patterns associated with upward/downward propagation.
+The figures from (3) show composite maps during extreme heat flux events relative to climatological stationary wave patterns, which help to assess the vertically-deep wave patterns associated with upward/downward propagation.
 The figures from (4) demonstrate, for different bi-monthly periods, the lag times at which planetary waves in the stratosphere and troposphere are most coherent, with positive lag times indicative of upward propagation and negative lag times indicative of downward propagation.

-A mismatch between modeled and observed planetary wave characteristics could point to issues related to their sources in the troposphere (Shaw et al., 2014b, England et al., 2016), and/or biases in the stratospheric circulation that affect how such waves propagate.
-These waves can also be affected by model characteristics such as the height of  the model top, and the implementation of sponge layers near the model top (Shaw & Perlwitz, 2010).

 Version & Contact info